 Digestion in Focus

 The organs that make up your digestive system, also known as the all-important “gut,” take center stage during Late Summer – in particular, the spleen, pancreas, and stomach.
 Replenishing your spirit starts with nourishing your body, and a happy gut helps you get the nutrition you need without bloating or discomfort.
 We’re also always learning more about how the gut affects immunity, mental health, and head-to-toe well-being.
-Acupuncture and acupressure have both been used for millennia to support a healthy gut, and our herbal blends like Gut Check and Clean Slate are formulated with ancient herbs chosen to support your system from within.
+Acupuncture and acupressure have both been used for millennia to support a healthy gut, and our herbal blends like Daily Digestion and Daily Detox are formulated with ancient herbs chosen to support your system from within.

 The Sweetest Season